Overview

 This setting is selected by default; replays will be captured for all pages.

-This selection allows you to create a Deny list of URLs that you can control from the Heap app, without using code.
+This selection allows you to create a block list of URLs that you can control from the Heap app, without using code.
 Replays will not be captured on the URLs that you list here.

 This is useful if there are parts of your app that you don’t want data collected.
 For example, you might not want to capture information on your order confirmation page because it contains customer information such as shipping address and phone number.